tomerp/observer-logs-web-view/HOW_TO_DEPLOY_IN_PROD.md

 ## How to deploy in production
+TLDR: look for "(USING THIS ONE)" in this document

 This runs alongside your observer on the same machine and reads logs via Docker.

 ### 1) Requirements
 - Node.js 18+ (nvm recommended)
-- The service user must be in the `docker` group (or run with sudo)
+- The service user must be in the `docker` group (or run with sudo) (I chose "run with sudo")

 ### 2) Install
 Clone from GitHub (HTTPS):